alexhuang91/sp12/hw3/README.md

 #### edit_event
   * Purpose: To give the current information about an event and let a user edit it. (see signup and login for user input examples)
     * If the edit is submitted and all goes well redirect to "show_calendar" with params[:cal_id] set.
-    * Otherwise redirect to "edit_event" with params[:notice] set to the string "An error has occurred."
+    * Otherwise redirect to "edit_event" with params[:notice] set to the string "An error has occurred." with params[:event_id] and params[:cal_id] set.
 And do not change the event.
     * If an invitee username is invalid (nonexistent, already invited, or the current user), change the event and invite the valid users and redirect to "show_calendar" but in addition to setting params[:cal_id] also set params[:notice] to the string "The following invited usernames are invalid/duplicates and invites were not sent:" followed by the invalid usernames (with a space between each one)
     * if you are not the owner of the event redirect to edit_event with the params[:notice] "You can not edit this event, contact owner: " followed by the owner of the event's name.
+Also set params[:cal_id] and params[:event_id] appropriately.
   * Input:
     * params[:event_id] - An identifier of the event
     * params[:cal_id] - An identifier of the calendar to which the event belongs